riteshpoddar/CodeChef-Solutions/README.md

-# CodeChef-Solutions-in-C
+# CodeChef-Solutions
-All solutions to CodeChef Practice problems will be added in C langauge, according to the difficulty level.<br>
+All solutions to CodeChef Practice problems will be added, according to the difficulty level.<br>
 Happy Coding :)